 Referendum - A vote by citizens that approves or rejects an existing state or local law.

 Registration - The process to get on the list of those able to vote on election day.
-In Michigan you must register 30 days in advance of an election
+In Michigan, voters may register in person, by mail, or online up to 15 days prior to an election.
+Voters may also register in person with their local clerk within 14 days of an election, up to and including Election Day.